 Over at the office building squat adjacent to the the Anchor and Hope Pub, the TAA show, has mostly packed up after a storming couple of weeks exhibition and events, despite police disruption of their modest plans for DIY entertainments.

-Meanwhile we are settling in at Coopepys the community arts space at the foot of Daubeny Tower.
+Meanwhile we have become regulars at Coopepys the community arts space at the foot of Daubeny Tower.
 There will soon be a fresh timetable of print and publishing sessions to add to the weekly Monday and Wednesday painting club and high speed broadband has been switched on so that MAZI work interrupted during the transition can resume.
 Contact email@example.com for information or check the SPC event timetable.

 An initiative to record all the community artworks produced, is underway for compilation into a printed catalogue.
 Your painting, printwork or fabrication should be included if you made it at Coopepys anytime in it’s history, even if you keep it at home!
 Please bring it along one Monday or Wednesday evening or email firstname.lastname@example.org.